mb2o/project/README.markdown

 ﻿# Git Essentials

 You are reading the README for this fake project.
 All rights reserved.
-August 2012
+August 2012 M. Boomaars